SaveJohn/JohnsenArt__Final_School_Assignment/README.md

 - Image storage handled via AWS S3
 - Error handling and status feedback integrated across the UI

+## Usage

+### For Public Users

+Visitors may:

+- Browse all artwork
+- Click an individual painting to view more details such as title, dimensions, materials, and price
+- Choose to **buy the artwork immediately** via card or Klarna (no cart functionality)
+  - Select either **mail delivery** or **pickup** at a predefined location
+  - Recommended card info to use for testing: ``4000056655665556`` Expo date: ``1234`` Security code: ``123``
+  - Get redirected to a custom **thank you screen** after successful payment
+  - Receive receipt on mail after successful order
+- Send email to the artist/admin through contact page email form
+- Read biography about the artist/admin (does only have dummy text for now)

+### Admin User

+- A "Login" button is always visible in the top-right corner
+- Upon successful login:
+    - The button becomes **"Logout"**
+    - On artwork detail pages, new options appear:
+        - **Edit** the painting
+        - **Delete** the painting
+        - **Upload** new artwork
+- Receive order information on mail when customer buy artwork
+- Receive email from visitors through contact page

+Admin functionality is locked behind authentication.
+**Authentication method:**
+- The API uses JWT for authentication.
+- The Client takes the jwt and stores it in a cookie.
+  - The cookie will have HttpOnly = true and CookieSecurePolicy.always in production.

 ## Getting started
 ```diff
 - * The following instructions are meant for sensor and teacher and will no longer work when this project goes public